senigami/exercise/README.md

 **Preamble**

 This instruction set is intentionally vague.
 There are many ways to perform this exercise.
 Limit your time to four hours.
-Commit your code when you are complete or when you've reached the time limit.
-The final commit message should contain the following string "FINAL-COMMIT".
-Submit a link to the repo when you are complete.
+Commit your code when you're complete or when you've reached the time limit.
+Commit often and note the final commit message must contain the following string "FINAL-COMMIT".
+Submit a link to the repo when you're complete.

 Preferred languages
 - Node/JavaScript